← All posts

 Ask most law firm owners what they spend on marketing each month and they can tell you.
 Ask them what it costs to retain a single client, accounting for all of it, and the room goes quiet.

-This is not a small gap.
-It's the gap between spending money on marketing and understanding whether the marketing is working.
-Most firms land somewhere in between — they have a sense that their advertising is doing something, they see leads coming in, some of those leads turn into clients.
-But the actual math, the number that would tell them whether to double their Google Ads budget or cut it in half, is rarely sitting anywhere it can be easily read.
+The gap sits between spending money on marketing and understanding whether the marketing is working.
+Most firms land somewhere in between.
+They have a sense that their advertising is doing something, they see leads coming in, some of those leads turn into clients.
+But the actual math, the number that would tell them whether to increase a channel or cut it back, is rarely sitting anywhere it can be easily read.

 The Formula

 The calculation is not complicated.
-It's the discipline of actually doing it that most firms lack.
+The discipline of actually doing it is what most firms lack.

 True cost per retained client = total monthly marketing spend ÷ retained clients attributed to marketing channels.

 Total marketing spend has to include everything: ad spend on Google and Meta, the agency management fee, directory listings, lead generation services, SEO retainers, marketing tools and subscriptions.
-The number most firms cite — "we spend $2,000 a month on Google Ads" — is missing most of what they actually spend.
+The number most firms cite, "we spend this much on Google Ads," often misses the rest of what they actually spend.

 A Concrete Example

-In a given month, that combination of channels generates 22 leads.
-The attorney works those leads through intake, screens for case merit and conflicts, schedules consultations, and retains 4 clients.
+In a given month, that combination of channels generates a set of leads.
+The attorney works those leads through intake, screens for case merit and conflicts, schedules consultations, and retains some of them.

-The point isn't that $1,375 per retained client is good or bad in isolation.
-It's that without running this number, you have no basis for making an informed decision about your marketing budget.
-You're operating on intuition where you could be operating on data.
+The result is not good or bad in isolation.
+It has to be evaluated against case value, collection timing, practice area economics, and the firm's capacity to handle the work.
+Without running this number, the firm has no basis for making an informed decision about its marketing budget.
+The firm operates on intuition where it could be operating on data.

 The Attribution Gap

-The reason most firms can't answer this question isn't that they lack the desire to know.
-It's that their marketing and their pipeline live in completely separate systems.
+The reason most firms cannot answer this question is not that they lack the desire to know.
+It is that their marketing and their pipeline live in completely separate systems.

 The agency manages campaigns in Google Ads and Meta.
-They have access to click data, impression data, conversion tracking if the intake form is tagged correctly.
-They report on leads generated.
-Meanwhile, the attorney tracks clients in a CRM — or in a spreadsheet, or in their head — that has no connection to the marketing platform.
+It has access to click data, impression data, conversion tracking if the intake form is tagged correctly.
+It reports on leads generated.
+Meanwhile, the attorney tracks clients in a CRM, in a spreadsheet, or in their head, with no connection to the marketing platform.
 The retained clients are in one system.
 The leads that produced them are in another.

-This is the attribution gap.
-It sounds like an analytics problem, and it is.
-But it's more fundamentally a systems problem.
-Attribution requires that every lead entering the practice carries a source tag that follows it through the entire lifecycle — initial contact, consultation, retention decision, fee collected.
+The attribution gap sounds like an analytics problem.
+More fundamentally, it is a systems problem.
+Attribution requires every lead entering the practice to carry a source tag through the entire lifecycle: initial contact, consultation, retention decision, fee collected.
 If the marketing platform and the CRM are different vendors with no data sharing, that chain breaks the moment the lead crosses from marketing territory into practice territory.

 The practical consequence is that firms end up with two separate reporting streams that never reconcile.
-The agency's monthly report says "87 leads generated, $31.50 cost per lead."
-The attorney's experience is "we signed 3 good cases this month, I think two of them came from Google."
-Neither number is wrong.
-Together, they tell you almost nothing useful.
+The agency's monthly report may say "leads generated" and "cost per lead."
+The attorney's experience may be "we signed a few good cases this month, and I think some came from Google."
+Neither perspective is necessarily wrong.
+Together, they tell you less than the firm needs to know.

 What Real Attribution Looks Like

-This is not a technically ambitious requirement.
-It's a data hygiene requirement.
-The challenge is that it presupposes your marketing and your pipeline are either the same system or tightly integrated.
-If you're running campaigns through one platform, tracking leads in a second, managing the pipeline in a third, and billing in a fourth, the data integrity falls apart at every handoff.
+The requirement concerns data hygiene, not technical ambition.
+The challenge: it presupposes your marketing and your pipeline are either the same system or tightly integrated.
+If you are running campaigns through one platform, tracking leads in a second, managing the pipeline in a third, and billing in a fourth, data integrity falls apart at every handoff.
 Someone has to manually move leads between systems, and manual data movement is where source attribution dies.

 Why the Agency Can't Solve This

-This isn't a failure of the agency.
-It's a structural feature of the vendor relationship.
+Usually, the agency has not failed.
+The vendor relationship creates the boundary.
 The agency's metric is cost per lead.
 The attorney's metric is cost per retained client.
 These are different numbers, and no agency can produce the second one without access to pipeline data the attorney controls.

 Some agencies will offer to run a CRM for you, or will build dashboards that track attribution from ad click to signed engagement letter.
-That's worth taking seriously if it's offered well.
-But the core issue remains: if the source of truth for your pipeline is inside the agency's tooling rather than inside a system you control and own, you've created a different kind of dependency.
+That can be worth taking seriously if it is offered well.
+But the core issue remains: if the source of truth for your pipeline is inside the agency's tooling rather than inside a system you control and own, you have created a different kind of dependency.

 The Compounding Value of Knowing

 The value of understanding cost per retained client compounds.
 In year one, it tells you which channels are working.
-In year two, you can compare channels by case type — perhaps Google Ads drives higher case values than directory listings for your specific practice, or vice versa.
-In year three, you can model what doubling your Google Ads budget would do to your pipeline, with actual data rather than the agency's projections as your basis.
+In year two, you can compare channels by case type.
+Perhaps Google Ads drives higher case values than directory listings for your specific practice, or vice versa.
+In year three, you can model what increasing a budget would do to your pipeline, with actual data rather than the agency's projections as your basis.

 The firms that grow fastest are not necessarily the ones spending the most.
-They're the ones who know what's working and reinvest there.
+They are the ones that know what is working and reinvest there.

-The firms that spend the most without knowing what's working are the most vulnerable to the natural tendency of agencies to optimize for their own metrics rather than practice outcomes.
-An agency optimizing for cost per lead will run different campaigns than an agency optimizing for cost per retained client of cases over $20,000.
+The firms that spend the most without knowing what is working are the most vulnerable to the natural tendency of agencies to optimize for their own metrics rather than practice outcomes.
+An agency optimizing for cost per lead will run different campaigns than an agency optimizing for cost per retained client and expected case value.
 Both can look good on a slide deck.
 Only one aligns with what the firm actually needs.

 Getting Started Without Tearing Everything Down

-If your tools are fragmented today, you don't have to rebuild everything to make progress.
+If your tools are fragmented today, you do not have to rebuild everything to make progress.
 The first step is simpler: start tagging every intake lead with a source, manually if necessary, from today forward.
-"Google Ads — slip and fall," "directory referral," "organic search," "bar association listing."
+"Google Ads, slip and fall," "directory referral," "organic search," "bar association listing."
 Make it a discipline in the intake workflow, not an afterthought.

-After three months of clean source data — and faster follow-up on every lead — you'll have enough to run the formula.
+After three months of clean source data, and faster follow-up on every lead, you will have enough to run the formula.
 Take your total marketing spend for those three months, segment it roughly by channel, and match it against the retained clients you tagged from each channel.
-The result won't be perfect attribution — it never is — but it will be materially better than operating blind, and it will show you where the real return is coming from.
+The result will not be perfect attribution, but it will be materially better than operating blind, and it will show you where the real return is coming from.

 From there, you can make decisions about where to invest in tighter integration.
-If Google Ads is generating retained clients at $800 and your directory listing is generating them at $2,400, that's actionable information.
-If the inverse is true, that's equally actionable.
-The point is to know.
+If one channel is producing retained clients at a much lower effective cost than another, that is actionable information.
+If the inverse is true, that is equally actionable.
+The firm needs to know which version is true.

-The firms that will win the next decade of legal marketing aren't the ones with the most sophisticated AI content engine.
-They're the ones who can answer, in 30 seconds, what it cost to acquire their last 10 retained clients and which channels produced them.
+The firms that will win the next decade of legal marketing are not the ones with the most sophisticated AI content engine.
+They are the ones that can answer, in 30 seconds, what it cost to acquire their last 10 retained clients and which channels produced them.